-Since a franchise agreement regulates the legal relationship between the franchise company and the franchisee, it is very important to give it a careful thought before signing the paper.
+Since a franchise agreement regulates the legal relationship between the franchise company and the franchisee, it is very important to consult with legal counsel before signing the papers.

 Here are some of the crucial points that you may need to consider about before you sign the contract.

-1. A franchise agreement is usually unilateral in nature and does not allow negotiation.
+A franchise agreement is usually unilateral in nature and most terms do not allow negotiation

 One of the most important clauses in a franchise agreement is the grant clause, which includes three types of License Agreement.

-One is exclusive License Agreement, where certain intellectual property rights are given to a franchisee to use in a certain area.
+- Exclusive License Agreement - certain intellectual property rights are given to a franchisee to use in a certain area.